-Writing content for your blog need a very conducive environments which most cybercafe may not offer.
+Writing content for your blog need a very conducive environment which most cyber cafe may not offer.
 At most I write at night when is calm and most family members are sleeping.

-You need your personal laptop to keep consistence in professional blogging.
+You need your personal laptop to keep consistency in professional blogging.